The-Chinese-Room/Inkpot/README.md

 (You'll find Inkpot chat in #unreal-projects)

 ## Changelog

+### Changes in 1.21.21
+Module loading phase now set to PreDefault to resolve some blueprint function resolution errors.
+Fixed compilation errors on latest MSVC tool chain 14.44.35207.
+Fixed bad test condition parsing that was falsely failing some InkCPP unit tests.

 ### Changes in 1.20.21
 Variables can now be filtered in the blotter view.<br>